canonical/vanilla-framework/templates/docs/patterns/chip.md

 <hr>

-Use the chip component to display small actionable or informative pieces of information.
+Use the chip component to display small actionable pieces of information.

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/default" class="js-example">
 View example of the default chip pattern